 Welcome to the professional website of Andrew Hammel.
 I am a former lawyer and law professor, and now a writer and translator specializing in legal, academic, and literary translations.
+I am a sworn translator, certified by the Düsseldorf Higher Regional Court.

 I practiced criminal defense law in the USA for ten years, and led the Anglo-American Law Program at the University of Düsseldorf from 2001-2016.
 In 2016, I became a full-time writer and freelance translator specializing in legal, academic, and literary translation from German and French into English.
 I no longer actively practice law.